 Why Bhutan is really worth your money

 You can while away afternoons in Bhutan listening to the patter of shoes slapping stone amongst the white walls of dzongs, fortresses.
-Sometimes it’s a red robed monk off to say prayers beneath towering statues of demons on the monastery side of the dzong.
+Sometimes it’s a red-robed monk off to say prayers beneath towering statues of demons on the monastery side of the dzong.
 Other times it’s a woman in a silky kira dress making her way to work in the administrative side of the repurposed fortress.

 While driving through Bhutan, you can feast your eyes on the houses pretty enough to be mistaken for temples lining the country’s hills.
 Some are painted with intricate knots and auspicious animals, while others are painted with hairy, ejaculating phalluses.
 Yes, really.

 Ultimately, I can only convince you so much.
 Wonderful as Bhutan may be, you either have the money to visit Bhutan, or you don’t.
 This will decide whether travel to Bhutan is worth $250 per day or not.

 If you don’t have the money, don’t fret.
 Though they’re worlds apart from Bhutan, there are other mountainous countries in this world that are cheaper to visit.
 Nepal is the crowd favorite, though I’d personally recommend Pakistan.

 If, however, you do have the money, I can’t recommend Bhutan enough.
 It might be a big decision, but I assure you, you won’t regret it.
 If you are visiting Bhutan, make sure to check out my guide to travel in Bhutan.

 Not everyone can afford to shop at a farmer’s market all the time, nor can everyone afford to travel to Bhutan over other destinations.
 But if you have the means and the motivation, I promise choosing Bhutan will be one of the most golden and delicious decisions you can make.